COVID-19, Flu, & Cold Symptoms Are Pretty Similar. Here's How To Tell Them Apart

 The flu is also a whole-body experience — you'll have the muscle aches and a fever and congestion, whereas the cold is more about congestion and mild aches.
 Judy Tung, MD, of New York Presbyterian previously told Refinery29 that a number of flu patients will often compare their body aches to being hit with a bat, so that might be a sensation to look out for.

-Those who have the flu often experience fever or chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headache, fatigue, and sometimes vomiting and diarrhea, according to the CDC.
+Those who have the flu often experience fever or chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headache, fatigue, and sometimes vomiting and diarrhoea, according to the NHS.
 The flu can also make chronic medical problems worse.

 Cold Symptoms